Current Awareness Strategy Blog

 If a budget has been assigned to you and approved it is less likely that your ability to spend will be restricted as the year progresses.
 It also gives you the opportunity to demonstrate your management skills and financial sense.
 This should hopefully lead your manager to trust you to make decisions in the future.

-This whole excerpt is relevant because it highlights the importance of getting involved with budget setting.
-Although the steps above seem formulaic, the end result is not just numbers on a page, it’s about what you have gained from the whole process.
-From collaboration, discussion, control, to the building of trust amongst your managers.
+This whole excerpt is relevant because it highlights the importance and necessity of getting involved with budget setting.
+It is clear from the steps above that the resulting document is not just numbers on a page, it’s about what you have gained from the whole process.
+From shared accomplishments to the building of trust amongst your managers.

 Subscribe by email